PavelGrigoryevDS/awesome-data-analysis/README.md

 - [Evan's Awesome A/B Tools](https://www.evanmiller.org/ab-testing/) - A/B test calculators.
 - [Experimentguide](https://experimentguide.com/) - A practical guide to A/B testing and experimentation from industry leaders.
 - [Google's A/B Testing Course](https://www.udacity.com/course/ab-testing--ud257) - A free Udacity course covering the fundamentals of A/B testing.
+- [So You Think You Can Test?](https://www.lukasvermeer.nl/confidence/) - Experience the challenges of A/B testing through this educational simulation.

 [⬆ back to top](#contents)

 ---